KaimiHuang/Quantifying-News-Sentiment-and-Its-Correlation-with-Stock-Price-Changes/README.md

 ## Development Methodology
 *Describe the methodology you'll use to organize and progress your work.*

-*First, describe your plan for developing your project.
-This might include how (or if) you plan to use*
-- *GitHub projects board to track progress on tasks and milestones*
-- *GitHub issues to keep track of issues or problems*
+I will use GitHub projects board to track progress on tasks and milestones and GitHub issues to keep track of issues or problems.
-- *Separate Git branches and/or GitHub pull requests for development*
-- *GitHub actions for automated testing or deployment pipelines*
-- *GitHub wiki for documentation and notes*

-*Please also describe how (if) you plan test and evaluate your project's functionality.
-Do you plan to test manually or automatically?
-Any specific testing frameworks or libraries you plan to use?*
+I will test the program manually by sampling a well-known publicly traded company.

 ## Potential Challenges and Roadblocks
-* - getting relevant data such as market sentiment data*
+- *Getting relevant data such as market sentiment data*

 ## Additional Resources
 *Include any additional resources, tutorials, or documentation that will be helpful for this project.*

-## Conclusion and Future Work (to be updated)
+## Conclusion and Future Work

-* Things that can be improved in this project:
+Things that can be improved in this project:
-- data: training data may not be the same data that the model is used to predict.
-This may make the predicted sentiment scores unreliable.
+- Data: training data may not be the same data that the model is used to predict.
+This might have led to unreliable prediction.
+A way to remediate would be using historical financial news that are as close to the training data as possible.
-- quantifying sentiment: how to properly calculate the sentiment of a piece of newspaper article?
-The "weight" of sentiment of non-neutral sentences differ as they carry different kinds of information, e.g., two positive sentences both receive the score of 1 as the model assumes equal weights.
-However, sentence 1 may influence traders' decisions more than sentence 2.
-As the next step, will consider using a model that assigns continuous numerical values as scores. *
+- How to accurately calculate the sentiment of a newspaper article: The "weights" of sentiments in non-neutral sentences differ, as they contain different kinds of information.
+For example, sentence 1 might discuss progress in product development, while sentence 2 might mention the hiring of a new director.
+The former could have a greater impact on traders' decisions than the latter.
+However, the current model assumes equal weights, and assigning both a score of 1.
+As the next step, I plan to explore using a regression model that assigns continuous numerical values as scores, provided training data is available.
+- Identifying relevant articles given a company name: the current method involves checking if the company name appears in the title of an article to determine if the content pertains to that company.
+However, this approach can be misleading, especially when an article discusses multiple public companies.
+In such cases, the sentiments expressed in the article may not be solely directed at one company.
+A more sophisticated approach would involve using Named Entity Recognition (NER) to extract the names of organizations or companies mentioned in the article titles.
+If more than one company name is identified, the article would be excluded, as it becomes challenging to ascertain which company the article primarily addresses.